chadkluck/serverless-deploy-pipeline-atlantis/docs/Tutorials.md

 Similarly, ENGR deploy stacks can only modify ENGR resources.
 For example, an ENGR stack cannot delete or modify resources assigned to an ACCT stack.
 Furthermore, each stack has its own policy that restricts its own access to resources under its name and stage.

-Stacks `ENGR-atomic-particle-manager-test-deploy` and `ENGR-atomic-particle-manager-infrastructure` can only modify resources with names (or specified tags) starting with `ENGR-atomic-particle-manager-test-*` and cannot modify resources under the name `ENGR-atomic-particle-manager-beta-*` and certainly not `ACCT-payroll-prod-*`.
+Stacks `ENGR-atomic-particle-manager-test-pipeline` and `ENGR-atomic-particle-manager-infrastructure` can only modify resources with names (or specified tags) starting with `ENGR-atomic-particle-manager-test-*` and cannot modify resources under the name `ENGR-atomic-particle-manager-beta-*` and certainly not `ACCT-payroll-prod-*`.

 The deployment stacks also create Worker Roles specific to the application infrastructure stack.
 The Worker CFRole takes the place of the Service Role for the infrastructure stack.
 Just like how the Service Role grants the deploy stack permissions, the Worker CFRole grants the infrastructure stack permission to create all the resources necessary for your application infrastructure.